Mt. Kita-dake, Japan's second-highest mountain, is one of the

 their website only during climbing season, so I'll add a link to the

 Private cars are restricted on the road to Hirogawara during this same

 6/25-11/9 time period, but 650 free spaces are available at

 the Ashiyasu municipal parking area (市営芦安駐車場) along the route from Kofu

 and 100 free spaces are available at the Narada (奈良田) parking

-service to Hirogawara is available, also from Yamanashi Kotsu.
-It takes
+service to Hirogawara is available, also by Yamanashi Kotsu.

 If you have any extra time to kill after your hike and don't need to